Read the original article: 'Mirno okupljanje protiv ilegalne gradnje mHE na rijeci Kruscici'

-Private investors did not comply with valid procedure when purchasing the necessary permits.
-According to the spatial plan of the Vitez municipality for the period of 2005-2025, the concerned area has been protected as a Nature Park since the Austro-Hungarian era.
+Private investors did not comply with the valid procedure when purchasing the necessary permits.
+According to the spatial plan of Vitez municipality for the period of 2005-2025, the area has been protected as a Nature Park since the Austro-Hungarian era.
 However, this spatial plan was amended on March 9, 2016 to enable the construction of said hydropower plants.

 People defending the Kruščica River ultimately aim to restore the former protected status of the neighborhood so that future generations can rejoice from its beauty, and provide the locals with access to drinking water.
 Their struggle started in August 2017, when the locals prevented heavy machinery from entering the Kruščica riverbed by blocking the crucial bridge.
 Despite several police attacks, they have been guarding the road ever since.